y-xinyi/y-xinyi.github.io/_pages/about.md

 Contact
 ------
-I can be reached via email at xinyiye@sas.upenn.edu.
+I can be reached via email at xinyiye@sas.upenn.edu or yexinyixy@gmail.com.

-Feel free to contact me for any reason, such as research collaboration, learning about college/graduate school experience, or simply finding someone to chitchat.

-I believe free open access to information helps create equality in the world, and that’s why I love to share my stories.
-Please do not hesitate to reach out to me so we can bridge the gap!
+I believe that free open access to information helps create equality in the world.
+Please do not hesitate to reach out!